 Whilst this may not be an edible recipe, I can promise that when you make your own beeswax food wraps, they will have 101 uses in your kitchen!

-These DIY beeswax wraps make a great seal on glass and glazed ceramics.
-Simply smooth the wrap over the mouth of the jar or bowl, and the heat from your hands will mould it perfectly to the surface.
+And they’ll make a great seal on glass and glazed ceramics.
+Simply smooth the wrap over the mouth of the jar or bowl.
+The heat from your hands will soften the wax a little, and mould it perfectly to the surface.

 How to use your DIY beeswax wraps